ahmadelbaba/HealthyHearts/README.md

 3. Determing Clusters:
     - Used K-means model to fit data and predict clusters
-    - USed an elbow curve and concluded that 4 clusters is the optimal number
+    - Used an elbow curve and concluded that four clusters is the optimal number
-    - Plotted the clusters in a 3d graph
+    - Plotted the clusters in a 3D graph
-    - Finally we did a silhouette score and our model score 0.49 on a scale of -1 to +1
+    - Finally generated a silhouette score and our model score 0.49 on a scale of -1 to +1

 4. Exporting Results:
-    - Saved clusters in 4 different Data Frames
+    - Saved clusters in four different Data Frames
     - Exported resulting data and classes into a new CSV (ClusteredData.csv)

 ## SOURCES: